Plenty by Hannah Howard

 I learned a lot from this book—a wealth of knowledge about how restaurants are run and the hierarchies within them, to fascinating facts about the food itself.
 Reading about Howard's worldly culinary adventures and enviable travel writing assignments was especially engaging.

 Throughout the book, the reader meets a number of fantastic self-made women making a name for themselves in the culinary world, whether they're working as successful travel writers, hosting globally attended cooking classes via Skype, or running barge tours around France, they're all pursuing something that they're incredibly passionate about.

 Overall, Plenty was a delicious read.
-It could feel a little disjointed at times, lacking some structure, but I believe Hannah was successful in what she set out to do with this book which was to share more of her story and the stories of women who have inspired her.
-It's clear that Hannah is an incredibly talented writer, her prose flowing beautifully throughout.
+It could feel a tad disjointed at times, lacking some structure, but I believe Howard was successful in what she set out to do with this book which was to share more of her story and the stories of women who have inspired her.
+It's clear that Hannah is an incredibly talented writer.
+This was a great read.

 |Courtesy of Hannah Howard|